 #GIRLCODE is a free coding class for girls aged 8-14 who want to learn to code in a fun and friendly environment.
-These sessions are run during the school holiday in local libraries.
+These sessions are run in local libraries.
 Run by tech industry professionals, the easy and interactive session will provide hands-on experience of programming using the BBC micro:bit.

 WHAT IS "MICRO:BIT?